Ulugbek98/paymob/README.md

 1. Missing `.htaccess` and `.gitignore` files are provided,
 1. No site address changing via phpMyAdmin each time you move to other domain.

-**Note** All terminal examples are shown in Linux.
+**Note**: All terminal examples are shown in Linux.
 If you are using Windows then do it in its way. `{}` means that is example and must be replaced with real value.

 ## Installation: